 Aileen was appointed Secretary for the Society in 2016.
 A Scottish qualified solicitor, Aileen worked in private practice for several years as a litigation specialist.
 She then moved in-house to the Royal Bank of Scotland plc where she worked for 20 years in a wide variety of legal roles, latterly specialising in legal risk management and policy.

-Alan joined the Society in April 2014 as Head of Projects.
-During May 2015 he was appointed to the new role of Chief Operating Officer with his span of control covering all Operational tasks, including Head Office Operations, Branch Operations, Lending and IT and management of all change initiatives.
+Alan joined the Society in 2014 as Head of Projects.
+He was appointed to the new role of Chief Operating Officer in 2015 with his span of control covering all Operational tasks, including Head Office Operations, Branch Operations, Lending and IT and management of all change initiatives.
 Alan has many years banking experience having worked at TSB, and later Lloyds TSB Scotland, in a number of Branch Network and Retail roles.
-As Area Mortgage Development Manager, Alan was responsible for managing the Mortgage Advisor team as well as developing external relationships with Mortgage Intermediaries, Solicitors and Valuers.
 He moved to Scottish Widows in 2005 with whom he worked in a variety of project and governance roles.
 Alan is a Fellow of the Chartered Institute of Bankers in Scotland, a member of the Association of MBAs and a member of the Association for Project Management.